sirber/tiny-crm/README.md

 # Tiny CRM

 Small CRM for small business.
 This is a "learning project", made with NextJS.
-The database is in MySQL format.
+The database is with Postgresql.

 ### Requirements